Derek Worlock (February 4, 1920 – February 6. 1996) was an English priest in the Roman Catholic Church and the Archbishop of Liverpool.

-For a rich young man such as Francis seeking glory in military arms, he naturally despised the contagion of leprosy and diligently avoided lepers.
-As Francis put it, he “exercised mercy” to the leper as Francis bridged his religious doubt with trust.
-In that way, the leper— a common sight in medieval Europe and one that filled Francis with horror—became the astonishing means for the saint’s abounding conversion of faith.
+For a rich young man such as Francis seeking glory in military arms, he naturally spurned the contagion of leprosy and diligently avoided lepers.
+As Francis put it, he “exercised mercy” to the leper as Francis bridged his religious doubt with trust by embracing Assisi’s despised.

 Special order of knights founded by pope cared for lepers in Italy.

 In the thirteenth century in Europe, lepers by law had to live apart from the rest of society owing to their contagious infectious disease.

 From at least the seventh century in Italy going forward there were special orders of knights who took care of lepers.